alexsapps/shared-drive-migration/README.md

 # Google Drive "Shared Drive" Migration Tool

+Use Google Drive 'Shared Drives' to migrate files into an organization without losing folder structure.

-Move only files you own into and out of a Google Drive "Shared Drive" without losing directory structure.
+This app moves only files you own into a Google Drive "Shared Drive" and keeps track of their original locations.
+Then you can run this tool again under another user to move those files back to their original locations with a new owner.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).